paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/intro.md

 <a name="eductional-objective"></a>
 ## Educational Objective

-To teach the learner the nature and use of [Kubneretes Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), which is also known by the shorthard term, K8S HPA.
+The purpose of this scenario o teach the learner with some basic understanding of Kubernetes the nature and use of [Kubneretes Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), which is also known by the shorthard term, `K8S HPA`.
 <a name="what-to-expect"></a>
 ## What To Expect